Hieromon/AutoConnect/mkdocs/index.md

 <i class="fa fa-download"></i> <strong>Additional necessary library</strong>

 The [PageBuilder](https://github.com/Hieromon/PageBuilder) library to build HTML for ESP8266WebServer is needed.
 To install the PageBuilder library into your Arduino IDE, you can use the *Library Manager*.
-Select the board of ESP8266 series in the Arduino IDE, open the library manager and search keyword '**pagebuilder**' in the topic '**Communication**', then you can see the *PageBuilder*.
+Select the board of ESP8266 series in the Arduino IDE, open the library manager and search keyword '**pagebuilder**' with the topic '**Communication**', then you can see the *PageBuilder*.
 The latest version or 1.0.0 later is required.

 <img src="./images/lm.png" width="640"/>